balllapp/site/README.md

 - The app is being updated regularly!

 ### Warning
-This app is not fully developed and may not be intuitive.
+This app is not fully developed (in alpha) and may not be intuitive to use.
 Please refer to the tutorials to learn how to use the app.

 [Play Store](https://play.google.com/store/apps/details?id=com.balll.balll)